ModelEarth/community/resources/useeio/README.md

 result2_df.to_csv(file_name, sep=',', encoding='utf-8')
 ```

-Enhancements which could be made to the export above.
+Enhancements have been made to the export above.
+[View new script](../../python/produceUSEEIOimpactcsv.py).

 1. Add column header called "section" to first column.
 2. Reduce indicator values to 2 decimal points.